 Glue the vellum to the back of each cardstock layer.
 I used glue tape to make this process quick and easy!

-Next, put a strip of glue on the front of the short connector tab of the first (far left) layer.
+Next, put a glue strip on the front of the short connector tab of the first (far left) layer.
 Then, overlap the 2nd layer, line it up at the bottom of the connector tab and press it into place.

 Give the glue a little time to dry, then repeat the process with the rest of the layers.

 Now fold each perforation line back and forth, accordion style.
-The church will be the middle of the design, so start by folding the layers on each side of it to the back.
+The church will be the middle of the design, so start by folding the layers on each side of the church to the back.

-Now you can set your Christmas village up wherever you’d like to.
+Now you can set your entire village up wherever you’d like to.
 Place your LED tea lights behind it for a beautiful display!
+Add some paper evergreen trees to your DIY holiday Christmas village with this tutorial.
+This is an easy way to dress up your fireplace mantel for the whole family to enjoy.

 Here are more fun paper Christmas Crafts You’ll Enjoy: